gabrijob/DM_proj/README.md

 In addition to this _report_ the files in the submission are:

-* One _python_ (.py) file for each of the analysis or questions answered.
+* One _python_ (.py) file for each of the analyses or questions answered.
-* The aforementioned custom-made script.
+* The aforementioned custom-made script **script.sh**, which helped downloading and unzipping the task/job events files.
 * Images containing the graphics shown in the report, in the _images_ folder.
 * The _allResults.txt_ file, which has a record of the output of each of the anaylises, for consultation purposes.

 ## Work on the Dataset

+The studies executed where made to show a few possibilities of what **Spark** can do.
+With that said, the analyses will consist of basic questions, some suggested in the [_project description_](https://tropars.github.io/downloads/lectures/LSDM/LSDM-lab-spark-google.pdf) and some which were not.
+In some cases, the _time_ library of python will be used also to register the elapsed time for a given processing to be done by spark.
+Once again, it is worth mentioning that the computational resources were limited.
+As such, we decided to use only _100 files for task and job events_, out of 500 in total.
+This number would not slow the machines down so much, as well as not cost so much space in the hard-drive, while still being able to measure the capabilities of Spark.

+We move on to the anaylises.

-### Analysis of cpu loss due to maintenance
+### Analysis of CPU loss due to maintenance

 In this step we are interested in estimating how much CPU is lost due to maintenance.
 To do so, we will process data on the _machine_events_ files.
 We will need first to set an RDD with the amount of cpu removed during the processing.
 This information would take a new form to look like this: